Chelsea vs Arsenal: Enzo Maresca believes Blues are getting better as Mikel Arteta refuses to be drawn on title talk

 Arteta refuses to be drawn on title talk

-On the other end of the scale, Arteta is sure his side are remaining grounded ahead of the possibility of going nine points clear.
+On the other end of the scale, Arteta is sure his side are remaining grounded ahead of the possibility of going nine points clear of Chelsea.

 Paul Merson claimed the Premier League is Arsenal's to lose, but the Gunners boss is shutting out the noise.